multiversx/mx-docs/docs/developers/developer-reference/elrond-wasm-annotations.md

 In this example, 3 methods are public endpoints.
 They are named `example`, `camelCaseEndpointName` and `getData`.
 All other names are internal and do not show up in the resulting contract.

 :::note
-All endpoint arguments and results must be either serializable or special endpoint argument types such as `VarArgs`.
+All endpoint arguments and results must be either serializable or special endpoint argument types such as `MultiValueEncoded`.
 They must also all implement the `TypeAbi` trait.
 There is no such restriction for private methods.
 :::

 ### Callbacks